AudioKit/AudioKit/docs/MigrationGuide.md

 ```
 Notice how ramping duration is independent for each paramter.
 And notice the parameter is a [property wrapper](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617) in this case, so it is prefixed by the dollar sign.
 Setting parameters like in the first code still works, but the changes are immediate, not ramped.

 7. In addition to all parameters on AudioKit nodes (except for the ones based off of Apple DSP) being rampable, they are also automatable.
-By generating piece-wise linear curves, you can approximate all kinds of ramp curves or other time varying changes to the parameters.
+By generating [piecewise linear](https://en.wikipedia.org/wiki/Piecewise_linear_function) curves, you can approximate all kinds of ramp curves or other time varying changes to the parameters.

 8. Microphone access has changed.
 There is no more `AKMicrophone` and instead you create a microphone as an `AudioEngine.InputNode` and instantiate on an engine you create:
 ```